loneconservative/guidelines/Article Guidelines.md

 Please ensure your articles are pitched via email, in the #article-topics channel, and approved by at least one editor/manager beforehand.
 If you submit a piece without approval, it will be rejected.

+For existing contributors, please make a card in the Articles in Progress board in Trello about your article, assigning it to yourself.
+Do not assume that someone else will do this for you.

 All submitted pieces should be sent as a Google Doc, shared with contactus@loneconservative.com.
+Again, if you have Trello access, please link this Google Doc to your article’s card.

-If your article contains pictures, please attach them separately, not as part of the document.
+If your article contains pictures, please attach them separately, either as links or in an email, not as part of the document.

 Your article will be sent to the editors and reviewed.
 We may or may not follow up before publication.
 We will do our best to be in communication but cannot guarantee it.